airbnb/streamalert/docs/source/index.rst

   :alt: StreamAlert

 StreamAlert is a serverless, real-time data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using data sources and alerting logic you define.
-Security teams use StreamAlert to scan terabytes of log data every day for proactive threat detection and prevention.
+Computer security teams use StreamAlert to scan terabytes of log data every day for incident detection and response.

 Overview
 --------